CaptainBit/objectDetector/README.md

 # objectDetector
--Detect the color green, red and yellow
+Object Detector with openCv on c++.

+## Description
+For the moment, it can detect red, yellow and green color.